 Issues associated with relational architectures

-Time series: a disruptive model for the organization of data
+Time series, a disruptive model for the organization of data

-Initially intended for sensor data, time series databases are a subset of non-relational databases.
-They are “column-oriented” whereas relational databases are “line-oriented”.
-Without going into technical details, we will remember that column-oriented databases offer advantages such as better adaptation to data compression, easy addition of new data sources, optimized use of storage disk access by decreasing the need for memory which cost can become prohibitive, parallelization of computing jobs on several servers … The most used column-oriented technology to date is HBase, which is a sub-project of a group popularized under the name of Hadoop.
+The most used column-oriented technology to date is HBase, a subproject of a group popularized under the name of Hadoop.
 This set constitutes an ecosystem that turns information systems into a new world made up of new approaches and tools.

-Therefore, rather than focusing on the business sense of the data (with its object, its format, its semantics …) resulting from an activity, we should consider that the first structure of the data lies in its precised date of emission, and optionally its location.
+Therefore, rather than focusing on the business sense of the data (with its object, its format, its semantics …) resulting from an activity, we should consider that the first structure of the data lies in its precise date of emission.
+And optionally, its location.

-By relating all data back to time (and geo location when available), it becomes possible to cross many and heterogeneous data streams in a much easier way than in conventional information systems.
+By relating all data back to time (and geolocation when available), it becomes possible to cross many and heterogeneous data streams in a much easier way than in conventional information systems.

 More generally, the five barriers mentioned above can be overcome much more easily: